ka9q/ka9q-radio/docs/notes.md

 customizations.
 As of this writing it has not yet incorporated Debian version 12.)
 Older versions may work, but you may have to fix some problems.

+Front end drivers now merged into *radiod*

+*ka9q-radio* was substantially restructured during the summer of 2023 to merge the front end drivers into *radiod*.
+The drivers are no longer separate programs using multicast IP to communicate with *radiod*.
+This considerably improves performance and simplifies configuration; what used to be a separate config file (e.g., */etc/radio/airspyd.conf*) is now a section in the *radiod* configuration file.
+The separate drivers (*airspyd*, etc) are gone.

 Here's an incomplete list of nits and gotchas I've run into while installing *ka9q-radio* on various systems.